ChristianPanov/lwlog/README.md

 ```
 ## Thread-safety
 Both the sinks and the logger classes expect a threading policy as a template parameter, which will determine whether they will be thread-safe or not.
-However, if you want to use the convenienve aliases I meantioned above, you need to keep in mind they are not thread-safe.\
+However, if you want to use the convenience aliases I meantioned above, you need to keep in mind they are not thread-safe.\
 And for that reason all of them have a thread-safe analog whith the same name and an _mt suffix.\
 ```lwlog::basic_logger_mt```, ```lwlog::console_logger_mt```, ```lwlog::file_logger_mt```, ```lwlog::null_logger_mt```
 ## Logger configuration